Julien Blanc: Controversy

-The company, however, has, in some instances, been criticised.
-Van Badham wrote that the company teaches men, "strategies and techniques to deceive and manipulate women into sex, using both force and emotional abuse."

-November 2014 media scandals and appearance

 YouTube videos and social media campaign

 On September 8, 2014, Blanc posted a video titled "White Aldiyar fucks Asian women in Tokyo (and the beautiful methods to it)" to his YouTube channel.
 The video, which has since been removed, shows Blanc presenting a seminar to a roomful of men.
 In the seminar, Blanc describes his opinion that "sub-communication," not the use of words or methods, is all that matters.
 He justifies this with his past experience in approaching women in Tokyo.
 Blanc comments that "in Tokyo, if you're a white male, you can do what you want" and "all you have to say to kinda like take the pressure off is just yell 'Pikachu' or 'Pokémon' or 'Tamagotchi' or something," as he describes himself in Tokyo "romping through the streets" and "grabbing women" whilst shoving their faces in his crotch, saying "Pikachu".

 In response to the video, Jennifer Li, an Asian-American woman living in Washington, D.C., initiated a campaign aimed at preventing Blanc from hosting further similar seminars, using the hashtag "#TakeDownJulienBlanc" on social media in early November 2014.
 Li initiated a petition on Change.org calling upon hotels and other venues to cancel his bookings and for webhosts to stop hosting Blanc's and Real Social Dynamics' websites.
 In an article in the British newspaper, The Independent, Li asserted that Blanc's video and other content he had posted online taught men how to assault women and that his video taught that "Asian women are a 'free for all' for predatory men," thereby encouraging men to abuse Asian women.
 Li also reported Blanc's video to the Japanese embassy.